Contact

 Membership:

 Visitors to the North Dakota Museum of Art find artists from around the globe shown in tandem with those from across the States and our own region.
 The Rural Arts Initiative brings exhibitions and art programs throughout North Dakota.
 There’s music: an outdoor Summer Concert Series in the Garden among the peonies and roses, and a Winter Classical Series.
 Heather Schneider, the Museum’s masterful chef, creates delicious dishes for the newly renovated Museum Café.
 Family Days bring kids and adults together to probe the art on exhibit through hands-on learning activities.
 Weekly Summer Art Camps are among the seventy-some events that flesh out NDMOA’s calendar.
-Memberships at specified levels are offered: Student and Military * Individual * Household * Sustaining * Supporting * Sponsoring * Leading, and * Director.
+Memberships at specified levels are offered: Individual * Household * Sustaining * Supporting * Sponsoring, and * Leading.

 Donations: